tsetsova/tsetsova.github.io/_posts/2016-06-28-udacity-nanodegree-trial.markdown

 date:   2016-06-28 11:29:01 +0100
 categories: udacity
 ---
-So I've signed up for a trial with Udacity - I am giving the Full Stack Web Developer degree a go to strengthen my skills and perhaps learn something new.
-I've heard pretty good feedback on their platform so far, and we'll see.
-I might end up taking the whole thing.
+So I've signed up for a trial with Udacity - I am giving the Full Stack Web Developer degree a go to strengthen my skills and learn something new.

-It's been pretty crazy lately but I finally had some time and have taken a look at the course.

-Here are my impressions so far:
+I've heard really good feedback about the platform so far, so I might end up taking the whole degree.
+Here are some impressions so far:

 ### **Inclusive and friendly**